harryhanYuhao/guide_for_self_studying_programming/design/structure.md

 I plan this book to contain the following sessions:

 - Introduction
+    - How to use this book
+    - Pre-requisite: set up a computer
+        - Chosing hardware and software
+        - I recommend Linux
+        - Install linux system
+            - Common Distros
-    - Path: of learning, how to learn coding, etc
+            - How to install
 - Navigating Linux system
-    - Obtain linux system
     - how to use linux
     - Utilities
         - bash